-- Product research: Research products that have high demand and low competition on Amazon to find the most profitable opportunity. - Product sourcing: Find a supplier or manufacturer to create your product at the right cost.
+- Product research: Research products that have high demand and low competition on Amazon to find the most profitable opportunity.
+This is crucial to your business - we'll go into more detail on this topic below. - Product sourcing: Find a supplier or manufacturer to create your product at the right cost.
 The supplier can ship your products directly to Amazon's warehouses. - Product listing and branding: Create your Amazon seller account and listing(s) for your product, including branded graphics and quality photography. - Promotion: Launch and advertise your product to stand out among Amazon's catalog of millions of products and rank in the product search results. - Sales management: Monitor your inventory and sales, and scale your business to keep those profits coming in!